 Katie Bentley (industry / DTA) - "Adaptive Behaviour through Morphological Plasticity in Natural and Artificial Systems" PhD awarded 2006 - now Assistant Professor, Computational Biology Laboratory, Beth Israel Deaconess Medical Center, Harvard Medical School

-Lee Braine (EPSRC CASE) - "Design and Implementation of an Object-Oriented Functional Language" PhD awarded 2000 - now with the CTO Office, Barclays Investment Bank
+Lee Braine (EPSRC CASE) - "Design and Implementation of an Object-Oriented Functional Language" PhD awarded 2000 - now Managing Director, Chief Technology Office, Barclays

 Kanta Vekaria (EPSRC 97701326) - "Selective Crossover as an Adaptive Strategy for Genetic Algorithms" PhD awarded 2000 (link to thesis) - now principal engineer at Nokia